The Ultimate Sauce For Seafood!

-The sauce finishes over low heat with a splash of heavy cream and cold butter slowly added.
+The sauce finishes over low heat with a splash of heavy cream and cold butter slowly swirled in.
 What you’re left with is a beautiful emulsion — a seriously smooth, luscious sauce that is best served over delicate seafood.
-It is pure elegance and will make you look like a total star in the kitchen!
-(P.S., you are!)
+It is pure elegance and will (rightfully) make you look like a total star in the kitchen! 👩🏻🍳👨🏼🍳

 Nobody wants a broken sauce.
 Here’s how to make sure it doesn’t happen to you!

-- Don’t add the butter too quickly!
+- Add the butter slowly!
 Allow each cube of butter to melt into the sauce before adding more.
-We like to add 2-3 tablespoons at a time, but the butter must be cold!
+I like to add 2-3 tablespoons at a time, but the butter must be cold!

-- Keep the sauce at the proper temperature, don’t rush the process.
+- Keep the sauce at the proper temperature and don’t rush the process.
 When you add the butter, keep the temperature at low heat, no higher.

-Seafood is the perfect pairing!
 Salmon, scallops, Chilean sea bass, shrimp, lobster!
-Really any fish or crustacean is improved upon with a silky smooth lemon beurre black.
-Chicken works great, too!
+Really any fish or crustacean is improved upon with a silky smooth lemon beurre blanc.
+Surprisingly, chicken works great, too!

-Keep the sides simple with sautéed vegetables or some creamy mashed potatoes for soaking up more of the beautiful sauce.
+Keep the sides simple with sautéed or roasted vegetables and some creamy mashed potatoes or crusty bread for soaking up more of the beautiful sauce.

-Once you’ve nailed down the method, you can begin to play around with variations.
-Try adding fresh herbs — you can stir 1 Tbsp of chopped, fresh herbs once the sauce has finished.
-Fresh dill or chives are excellent with seafood!
+Once you’ve nailed down the method (most important), you can begin to play around with variations.
+Try adding fresh herbs — you can stir one tablespoon of chopped, fresh herbs once the sauce has finished.
+Fresh dill, tarragon, or chives are excellent with seafood.

 Don’t have white wine vinegar?
 Substitute with other vinegars: red wine vinegar, tarragon vinegar, anything that is light in color (not balsamic).
 You can also make a beurre rouge by using red wine in place of white wine!